selinapan/DH150/README.md

 >
 >
 > Wescom: Evaluation - 3
->> _Good_: The homescreen serves as a shortcut to 9 menu options that users may tend to use the most.
+>> _Good_ - The homescreen serves as a shortcut to 9 menu options that users may tend to use the most.
 >
->> _Bad_: This app caters more towards expert users than novice users.
+>> _Bad_ - This app caters more towards expert users than novice users.
 Novice users may feel overwhelmed with the different functions while not completely understanding banking and finances.
 There are so many menu options grouped together and it takes time to try and go through to understand each and every one of them.

 __#8: Aesthetic and minimalist design__
 > Venmo: Evaluation - 1
 >> _Good_ -  The color scheme is consistent; the blue and white from the app icon is the same blue and white that shows up in the app.
 There are no distracting background colors; the header is blue, the screen is white, and the writing is in black and grey (and green and red for amounts).
 The visuals support the user goals and communicate function, indicating a high signal to noise ratio.
 The blue is nice to look at, and indicates trustworthiness which is important with monetary issues at hand.
 Additionally, blue is a commonly liked color, making it a safe choice for an app.
+>
+>
+> Wescom: Evaluation - 2
+>> _Good_ - The color theme is uniform; shades of blue and a white/grey color that matches their logo.
+While the background is blue, the user can slightly see several Wescom logos.
+Blue again indicates trustworthiness and is well liked, so users may subconciously feel secure in trusting Wescom with their banking needs.
+>
+>> _Bad_ - While the visuals support the user goals, the app looks a bit boring and old school.
+Perhaps this is the look that the designers were going for, as it could translate across as experience and establish more trust.
+However, with the advancements of technology today, and having competitors like Chase banking or Bank of America, Wescom's app design is decent but not as aesthetic or personal as the others may be.
+For example, Bank of America's icons are photos of people smiling or interacting, things that may let the user feel a sense of happiness when using that app or website.

 __#9: Help users recognize, diagnose, and recover from errors__
 > Venmo: Evaluation - 2
 >> _Good_ - A note/caption is required with each pay or request, so if a user tries to pay or request money without inserting a caption, a warning and example of a caption will pop up, preventing the user from following through with his or her actions, but also providing a solution.
 >
 >>_Bad_ - There are no drafts to save.
 If the user starts a pay or request, there is no way to save the work on the charge and go back to the homescreen or other functions.
 If the user sends money to the wrong person, there is not much that can be done to reverse the error; there is no undo button, as the money has been sent already.
 The user can request that money back from the recipient, but relies on the recipient to return the money.
+>
+>
+> Wescom: Evaluation - 2
+>> _Good_ - An error message will pop up when the user tries to proceed forward when the previous step was wrong.
+The message will convey what to fix.
+>
+>> _Bad_ - The message error is not clear and can be contradictory.
+The message error could be written better; instead of a photo of the check being too big and too small and try again, the message could say that the photo is either too big or too small, try flattening the check and trying again.
+There are no save draft functions, the user either proceeds to submit or cancels.

 __#10: Help and documentation__
 > Venmo: Evaluation - 1
 >> _Good_ - There is a clear help section in the sidebar menu that loads 3 options (Browse FAQs, Contact Us, and My Support Tickets).
 The user can search topics in the FAQs or scroll through popular topics and several articles.
 The FAQ seems to be organized well; there are sections regarding signing up, transferring to the bank, cards, payments and requests, etc. The user can click on an article and will be brought to a detailed page with bolded questions and answers.
 The Contact Us tab can redirect the user to the FAQs or the user can choose to email, chat, or call Venmo.
 It is also helpful that there is a tab to check the hours of operation of Venmo.
 >
 >>_Bad_ - Not entirely sure what "My Support Tickets" do; there is no explanation and nothing when the user clicks the tab because the user has no support tickets currently.
 Additionally, the "Chat with Us" tab does not seem to be working as it says it "could not connect, try again later."
+>
+>
+> Wescom: Evaluation - 2
+>> _Good_ - There is a section to "Contact Us" that provides help in finding an ATM, scheduling an appointment, calling, live chat, or emailing Wescom.
+These icons are in the sidebar as well as the bottom bar of the home screen.
+>
+>> _Bad_ - There is no clear FAQ section for users who are in need of a quick fix and cannot wait on the phone or for an email.
+Thus, it is not easy to search for answers and users will stay confused about their problems.